tabledadriandev/DeSci.app/docs/PHASE-2-PAYMENT-INFRASTRUCTURE-COMPLETE.md

 ## 🎯 Overview

 Phase 2 of the Ultimate Wellness Platform implementation is complete!
-The dual payment system now supports both crypto ($TA tokens) and fiat (Stripe) payments with full subscription management, webhooks, refunds, and invoice generation.
+The dual payment system now supports both crypto ($tabledadrian tokens) and fiat (Stripe) payments with full subscription management, webhooks, refunds, and invoice generation.

 ---